Hacker0x01/docs.hackerone.com/docs/programs/servicenow-integration.md

 ![servicenow-17](./images/servicenow-17.png)

-4. Authenticate your ServiceNow instance by entered information to these fields:
+4. Authenticate your ServiceNow instance by entering information to these fields:

 Field | Details
 ----- | -------